mpaperno/qgroundcontrol_aq/README.md

 1. Download and install Qt 5 (including QtCreator) for your OS from: <http://www.qt.io/download-open-source/>
 2. Choose the Qt flavor which matches your development environment, see OS-specific notes below.
 3. Install Qt as per their instructions.
-4. Open the qgroundcontrol.pro file (at the root of this project) in QtCreator.
+4. Open the qgroundcontrol_aq.pro file (at the root of this project) in QtCreator.
 5. Assuming all the requirements below are met, you should be able to initiate a build (big green button on lower left of QtCreator).

 ### Build on Linux